AndrewGaspar/cargo-mpirun/README.md

 # cargo-mpirun
-A cargo extension similar to "cargo run" that runs the target program with mpirun.
+A cargo extension similar to "cargo run" that runs the target program with mpiexec.

 ## Usage
 ```
-cargo-mpirun-mpirun 0.1
+cargo-mpirun 0.1
 Andrew Gaspar <andrew.gaspar@outlook.com>
 Run the main binary of the local package (src/main.rs) using mpiexec.

 USAGE:
-    cargo-mpirun mpirun [OPTIONS]
+    cargo mpirun [OPTIONS]

 OPTIONS:
     -n, --np <num_processes>          Number of processes to run